Concepts

 Agor is great solo, but social features unlock Figma-like collaboration to software engineering.

-Just as Figma transformed design from a solo activity into real-time collaboration, Agor brings the same multiplayer magic to AI-assisted development.
+Just as Figma transformed design from a solo activity into real-time collaboration, Agor brings the same multiplayer magic to AI coding.
 No more “share your screen” calls or wondering what your teammate’s AI is doing.

 Comments & Conversations

-Annotate sessions, worktrees, and boards with threaded conversations.
+Annotate sessions, worktrees, zones, and boards with threaded conversations.

 - Worktrees - “Ready for review” or “Blocked on API access”